Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 As of now, all BMCUs use the same PCB board, but different versions may require different firmware to be flashed.

+## Branches of the main structure of BMCU

 ```
 BMCU
 │